Chapter 7.2.2 Public transport

 Make bus travel free for all

-The Scottish Government should make buses free for all to both combat the climate emergency, and reduce poverty and inequality.
+The Scottish Government should aim to make buses free for all.
+This would both help reduce emissions, and tackle poverty and inequality.

 International